MaryamGKK/MaryamGKK-Problem-solving/README.md

 # MaryamGKK-Problem-solving
-These are solutions done by for different problems.
+These are solutions done by me for different problems.